CloudBytes-Academy/CloudBytes.dev/content/articles/0014-python-for-loop-range-enumerate.md

 ### enumerate()

-Instead of calculating the length and iterating over the list, we can also simply use enumerate() to get the same results.
+Instead of calculating the length and iterating over the list, we can also use enumerate() to get the same results.

 ```python
 fruits = ['apple', 'orange', 'banana', 'tomato', 'cucumber']